hackclub/winter/wardecs.md

 ## Summary

 I am going to build an Arduino webcam face tracker.
 It is a system that uses an Arduino microcontroller and a webcam to track the movement of a person's face.
 The webcam captures video images of the person's face and sends them to the microcontroller, which processes the images to determine the position of the face.
-The microcontroller can then use this information to control some kind of output, such as a motor or a servo.
+The microcontroller can then use this information to control some kind of output, such as a motor or a servo.  plan on making some sort of custom 3D printed mount for it, so I can place the mount on the motors to create a rotating mechanism.
+The webcam wouldn't actually clip onto my computer monitor.
+I have a shelf directly above my monitor which I will be putting the whole system on.

 I am excited about this project because it allows me to combine my interests in microcontroller programming and computer vision.
 I think it will be a fun and challenging project that will teach me new skills and help me create something unique and interactive.
 Overall, I think this project has a lot of potential and I am looking forward to getting started.